 PUBLICATIONS: See my publication list here or at Publons/ResearcherID, Scopus, ORCID, Google Scholar, or ResearchGate.
 Article PDFs are available here — you can contact me (at the bottom of this page) for the password.
 You can also find me on GitHub and on Twitter.

-My research interests include biogeography, macroecology, species distribution modelling, comparative phylogeography, biodiversity patterns, and conservation.
-I work mainly on mammals and amphibians, but also on birds, reptiles, insects and other invertebrates, and occasionally plants.
+PROFESSIONAL INTERESTS: My research interests include biogeography, macroecology, species distribution modelling, biodiversity patterns, and conservation.
+I’ve worked mainly on terrestrial vertebrates, but also on marine fish, invertebrates, and plants (both terrestrial and marine).
 I’m particularly interested in integrating different scientific fields in multidisciplinary approaches and in developing and applying innovative methodologies, or adapting those traditionally used in other fields.
-I’m a promoter of free and open-source software and of time-, cost- and energy-efficient methods for research and its applications.
+I’m a promoter of transparency and best practices, free and open-source software, and of time-, cost- and energy-efficient methods for research and its applications.

 EXTRACURRICULAR ACTIVITIES: All is not about work!
-To stay sane and healthy, I also dedicate some time to volunteering, urban sketching, traditional marching drums, a polyphonic choir, cyclotouring, and sports like volleyball and tennis.
+To stay sane and keep my horizons broad, I also dedicate time to volunteering (mainly at the food bank against hunger and at the local dog shelter), urban sketching, a traditional drums band, a polyphonic choir, cyclotouring and volleyball.